Exploring Imaginary Coordinates: Disparity in the Shape of Quantum State Space in Even and Odd Dimensions: Introduction

 \section{Introduction}

 From the very beginning, quantum mechanics was naturally represented in terms of complex numbers.
 The state of a quantum system was identified with an element of a complex Hilbert space~\cite{vNeumann_1927,Dirac_1930}.
-Whether this complex formulation is actually necessary or merely more elegant than a hypothetical real version was an open question until very recently.
-Assuming the dimension of the system to be bounded, it is not difficult to design experiments that show that complex numbers are needed to describe the observed data.
+Whether this complex Hilbert-space structure is actually necessary or merely more elegant than a hypothetical real version was an open question until very recently.
+Assuming the dimension of the system to be bounded, it is not difficult to design experiments that show that states in a complex Hilbert space are required to describe the observed data.
 If the dimension is bounded by two, a sequential Stern-Gerlach experiment will suffice to come to this conclusion~\cite{Sakurai_Napolitano_2020}.
-However, if no constraints on the dimension are assumed, it is always possible to explain the measurement data of a single system by a real system of higher dimension.
+However, if no constraints on the dimension are assumed, it is always possible to explain the measurement result of a single system by a real system of higher dimension.
 This is even possible for two parties that are restricted to local operations~\cite{Pal_2008,McKague_2009}.
-Only recently it was shown that real quantum theory can be experimentally refuted by designing an experiment in a quantum network involving three parties~\cite{Renou_2021}.
+Only recently it was shown that real quantum theory, that is, quantum theory with states belonging to real Hilbert spaces with the standard tensor structure, can be experimentally refuted by designing an experiment in a quantum network involving three parties~\cite{Renou_2021}.

-Thus, while complex numbers are intrinsically needed to describe quantum mechanics, the role of 'imaginarity' has yet to be fully understood, cf., e.g., Refs.~\cite{Caves2001,Wootters2012,Chen_2023,Xu_2023,Fernandes2024}.
+Thus, while it appears that a complex Hilbert space structure is intrinsically needed to describe quantum mechanics, the role of 'imaginarity' has yet to be fully understood, cf., e.g., Refs.~\cite{Caves2001,Wootters2012,Chen_2023,Xu_2023,Fernandes2024,Bruss2026,Woods2026}.
 One might ask 'how real' or 'how imaginary' a quantum state can be.
 The resource theory of imaginarity~\cite{Hickey_2018, Wu_2021,Wu_2021_2} measures imaginarity as a quantity that cannot be increased under the set of free operations, real quantum channels.
 We approach this fundamental question from a different perspective.
-In analogy with the qubit Bloch ball description based on the three Pauli matrices~\cite{Bengtsson_2006} we define a diagonal, a real off-diagonal and an purely imaginary coordinate and ask what weight can be put on these coordinates to be compatible with a positive operator.
-We then completely characterize the set of attainable values for these coordinates and obtain a Bloch ball-type model~\cite{Bengtsson_2012} of the quantum state space.
+In analogy with the qubit Bloch ball description based on the three Pauli matrices~\cite{Bengtsson_2006} we define a diagonal, a real off-diagonal and a purely imaginary coordinate and ask what weight can be put on these coordinates to be compatible with a positive operator.
+We then introduce two novel inequalities in Proposition~\ref{prop:i<1+r} and~\ref{prop:linear_bound}, which completely characterize the set of attainable values for these coordinates and obtain a Bloch ball-type model~\cite{Bengtsson_2012} of the quantum state space.